Good to Know

 Dynamic Classes

-Rails' class_names helper for conditional styling
+Rails' class_names helper for conditionals

 Styling Guidelines